michaelverschoof/enhanced-elements/packages/documentation/components.md

 # Components

-Enhanced Elements provides various categories of components.
+VueTags provides various categories of components.
 These have been separated in several modules in order to speed up and simplify the release process.

 You can find all elements in the navigation menu to the left.